friendlyJLee/pmdump/README.md

 ## Example usages in Android

-The following example is to show how to install pmdump to Android device and dump process memory.
+The following example is to show how to install pmdump on Android device and dump process memory.

-1. adb root previlage requires to run pmdump in Android
+1. adb root privilege requires running pmdump in Android

 ```bash
 adb root
 ```

-2. copy pmdump to proper folder. /data folder is a good choice
+2. copy pmdump to the proper folder. /data folder is a good choice

 ```bash
 adb push pmdump /data/pmdump
 ```

-3. find the processid of the process that you want to dump using DDMS or ps command
+3. find the process id of the target process by using DDMS or ps command

 ```bash
 adb shell ps